ajclark/bbr-preload/README.md

 # bbr-preload
-A Linux-based experimental LD_PRELOAD library to enable TCP BBR per-process
+A Linux-based experimental LD_PRELOAD library to enable TCP BBR for a specific process.

 ## Build Instructions
 `make`